ariebovenberg/whenever/docs/overview.rst

 You can subtract two datetime instances to get a :class:`~whenever.TimeDelta` representing the duration between them.
-Aware types can be mixed with each other, but naive types cannot be mixed with aware types:
+Exact types can be mixed with each other, but local datetimes cannot be mixed with exact types:

 >>> # difference between moments in time
 >>> Instant.from_utc(2023, 12, 28, 11, 30) - ZonedDateTime(2023, 12, 28, tz="Europe/Amsterdam")
 TimeDelta(12:30:00)
->>> # difference between naive datetimes
+>>> # difference between local datetimes
->>> NaiveDateTime(2023, 12, 28, 11) - NaiveDateTime(2023, 12, 27, 11)
+>>> LocalDateTime(2023, 12, 28, 11) - LocalDateTime(2023, 12, 27, 11)
 TimeDelta(24:00:00)

 .. _add-subtract-time: